angular/angular/aio/content/guide/inject-object.md

 {@a di-and-interfaces}

-### Interfaces and dependency injection
+### Interfaces and DI

-Though the TypeScript `AppConfig` interface supports typing within the class, the `AppConfig` interface plays no role in dependency injection.
+Though the TypeScript `AppConfig` interface supports typing within the class, the `AppConfig` interface plays no role in DI.
 In TypeScript, an interface is a design-time artifact, and doesn't have a runtime representation, or token, that the DI framework can use.

 When the transpiler changes TypeScript to JavaScript, the interface disappears because JavaScript doesn't have interfaces.